Warren Sapp to donate brain for medical research

 Pro Football Hall of Famer Warren Sapp is donating his brain for medical research.

-Sapp announced on social media Tuesday that his brain will go to the Concussion Legacy Foundation after his death.
+Sapp announced Tuesday that his brain will go to the Concussion Legacy Foundation after his death.

-The 44-year-old said in a statement that he's started to feel the effects of the many hits he took during his 13-year NFL career.
+The 44-year-old says in an essay on the Players' Tribune website that he's started to feel the effects of the many hits he took during his 13-year NFL career.
 He said he's specifically become concerned about his memory.
 Sapp said he hopes his donation can help prevent concussions and permanent brain damage for future football players.

 Sapp played defensive tackle from 1995-2003 for the Tampa Bay Buccaneers, where he earned seven trips to the Pro Bowl and a Super Bowl ring in 2002.
-He then played for the Oakland Raiders from 2004-2007.
+He played for the Oakland Raiders from 2004-2007.

 ———